twolfson/if-i-were-to-build-a-startup-web-app/docs/django-react-security-and-architecture.md

 [Deploy Previews]: (https://docs.netlify.com/site-deploys/deploy-previews/)

-## Same domain with proxy and full React XHR
+## Same origin with proxy and full React XHR
 There's 2 scenarios here:

 - If React SPA stays a static page, then you're starting to interact with `django-allauth` as an AJAX entity (leveraging CSRF non-HttpOnly cookie)